-Every SaaS company agrees that new users need some sort of education in how to use the product when they first sign up.
-The line between onboarding and training is blurred, but they are distinct entities when it comes to welcoming the customer and teaching them how to use the product.
+Every SaaS company agrees that new users need some sort of education.
+How to use the product when they first sign up.
+The line between Customer onboarding vs traditional training is blurred, but they are distinct entities.
+When it comes to welcoming the customer and teaching them how to use the product.

 Customers come to your software product expecting a certain level of hand-holding when they first become acquainted with its features and capabilities.
 Your business needs a strategy to onboard these new customers effectively, rather than focusing on training.